Chart Color Schemes

 Wright features high concentrations of group households, with a lower-than-average median household size

-Family households account for 67.0% of all households, including 32.5% couples with children, 25.5% couples without children, and 7.9% single parent families.
-Non-family households make up the remaining 33.0%, with lone person households at 26.9% and group households comprising 6.0%.
-The median household size is 2.5 people, smaller than the Australian Capital Territory average of 2.7.
+Family households constitute 67.0% of all households, including 32.5% couples with children, 25.5% couples without children, and 7.9% single parent families.
+Non-family households account for the remaining 33.0%, with lone person households at 26.9% and group households comprising 6.0%.
+The median household size is 2.5 people, which is smaller than the Australian Capital Territory average of 2.7.

 Frequently Asked Questions - Households